lepisma/lepisma.github.io/_posts/2015-07-30-up-with-theano-and-cuda.md

 print dest-a*b
 ```

-Seeing a array of zeros ?
+Seeing an array of zeros ?
 Its working fine then.

 Hopefully, this should give you a working *pythonish* CUDA setup using the latest versions of VS, Windows, Python etc.